Mortar and Pestle

 The Northwest was once home to a vibrant variety of Native American tribes and culture.
 100,000+ residents.
 Many fur trappers married women from these tribes, who taught them to survive in the wilderness of the Oregon Territory.
 Robert Newell’s first wife was the daughter of a Nez Perce sub-chief.

-The Native American tribes of Oregon were not adept to deal with the “old world” diseases the pioneer families were immune to.
-There was a dramatic decline in the tribes after the 1830’s and many were on the verge of extinction by the time of the relocation to the reservations in the 1870’s.
+The Native American tribes of Oregon were not equipped to deal with the “old world” diseases the pioneer families were immune to, as their immune systems had not yet been exposed to them.
+There was thus a dramatic decline in the tribes after the 1830’s.
+Many were on the verge of extinction by the time of the relocation to the reservations in the 1870’s.
 The lineage of the stories and traditions of many tribes were also lost at that time.
 We may not know the names of these tribal communities if it were not for the diaries and observations of the early pioneers.
 This is mostly due to the general lack of acceptance and understanding of other cultures in the country as a whole at that time.

 Close up of shell on Princess Lottie's Dress of the Coos Tribe